yotoplay/yoto-sdk/README.md

 # @yotoplay/yoto-sdk

-The main TypeScript SDK for Yoto's public API.
+A TypeScript SDK for Yoto's public API.

 ## Installation